BrunoFrancesco97/SudokuSolver/README.md

 ### Chapter 4
 # Constraint Propagation and Backtracking
 #### 4.1 Implementation
 The aim of this technique applied to this task is to propagate constraints through recursion over a sudoku in order to simplify the domain of a cell and don't search the result of a cell inside the entire domain of the variable but only in a smaller part of it.
-So, starting from a sudoku, we simplify it as much as possible by applying both categories of constraints, if the matrix is complete and correct then is returned, otherwise is checked if the content of the sudoku contains some error (then **backtrack**), if it's not complete and is correct then the algorithm chooses a **Most Constrained Variable** (a non valued cell with the least number of choices) and a random value from its choices is assigned to the cell, so the new sudoku will have at least a new value dierent compared to the input matrix.
+So, starting from a sudoku, we simplify it as much as possible by applying both categories of constraints, if the matrix is complete (A sudoku is complete iff all cells of the sudoku have an assigned value) and correct then is returned, otherwise is checked if the content of the sudoku contains some error (then **backtrack**), if it's not complete and is correct then the algorithm chooses a **Most Constrained Variable** (a non valued cell with the least number of choices) and a random value from its choices is assigned to the cell, so the new sudoku will have at least a new value different compared to the input matrix.
 This algorithm is then called recursively giving to it as input the output sudoku made above and it will stop only when a correct solution is found or if there are no correct answers to the initial input matrix.

 #### 4.2 Performance
 Performances of the solver are calculated by giving as input to the solver different sudokus of various difficulties, in particular each resolution of a single sudoku is repeated 100 times in order to have a better approximation of the results.
 By considering:
 - **Exec.time**: how long the solver takes to end the execution of the algorithm;
-- **Avg Random Choice**: how many random choices are performed by the solver in order to obtain a simpler matrix since cells can't be simplied more;
+- **Avg Random Choice**: how many random choices are performed by the solver in order to obtain a simpler matrix since cells can't be simplified more;
 - **Avg Backtrack calls**: how many backtracking calls are performed by the solver in order to return to the point when recursion was called, so to make a new random choice with a different value;
 - **Success rate**: how many solutions returned from the algorithm are correct (given as percentage);
 - **Probability updates**: how many times the probability matrix is updated;